VISION-SJTU/QuadMamba/README.md

 # QuadMamba: Learning Quadtree-based Selective Scan for Visual State Space Model

+- [x] QuadMamba is accepted by NeurIPS.
+- [x] Release the raw code of QuadMamba.
 - [x] Fixed the bugs in the code.
+If you have any questions,
+- [ ] Improve the QuadMamba scheme.

-If you have any questions, please don't hesitate to contact me. (jaffe031@sjtu.edu.cn)
+ please don't hesitate to contact me. (jaffe031@sjtu.edu.cn)

 <p align="center">
 <img src="assets/tease.png", width="90%">